MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The execution policy to use.

 *`first`*\
-An input iterator addressing the position of the first element in the range to be operated on.
+An input iterator at the position of the first element in the range to operate on.

 *`count`*\
-A signed or unsigned integral type specifying the number of elements to be operated on.
+The number of elements to be operated on.

 *`func`*\
-User-defined function object that is applied to each element in the range [`first`, `first` + `count`).
+A user-defined function object that is applied to each element in the range [`first`, `first` + `count`).

 ### Return value